Easy Birthday Cake Recipe From Scratch

 Icing between two birthday cake layers.

-Eventually, you’ll spread it to the sides as well.
 I always add the globs to the top and spread them to the sides from the top of the cake.
 That is just the easiest way for me to do it.
 You do it however is easiest for you.
-There is no “right” or “wrong” way to ice a cake written in any federal document that I am aware of.
+There is no “right” or “wrong” way to ice a cake written in any federal document that I am aware of!

 Now I want you to do me a favor…

-If you want to add another sprinkle of sprinkles on top, do it as soon as you are done spreading the icing because soon the icing will set and the sprinkles won’t stick to it.
+If you want to add more sprinkles on top, do it as soon as you are done spreading the icing because soon the icing will set and the sprinkles won’t stick to it.

-Here is your Easy Birthday Cake ready to dig into.
+All set!
+Here is your easy birthday cake ready to dig into.

 Mmm, Mmm!
 That’s going to be one heck of a birthday!